-- Blood Tracking is allowed under certain circumstances in one state.
+- Blood Tracking is allowed under certain circumstances in one state (CA).

 - This practice is not allowed or has unclear regulations in 6 states (AZ, CT, MA, NV, OR, RI).

-- A study conducted in South Carolina found that of the 493 deer that were harvested, almost 20 percent were located thanks to the use of Blood Tracking dogs.
+- A study conducted in South Carolina found that of the 493 deer that were harvested in the study, almost 20 percent were only located as a result of the use of blood tracking dogs.

 - West Virginia passed legislation in 2020 that authorized the use of leashed dogs to track mortally wounded deer or bear, and in 2023, West Virginia authorized the use of leashed dogs to track mortally wounded elk, turkey, and wild boar.

 The following legislation was successfully passed through their respective legislatures.
 To increase the chance of pro-tracking dog legislation to pass, the below language may be used as a model when drafting legislation:

-- Virginia Title 29.1, § 29.1-1516.1: “Tracking dogs maintained and controlled on a lead may be used to find a wounded or dead bear or deer statewide during any archery, muzzleloader, or firearm bear or deer hunting season, or within 24 hours of the end of such season, provided that those who are involved in the retrieval effort have permission to hunt on or to access the land being searched and do not have any weapons in their possession.”
+- Virginia Title 29.1, § 29.1-1516.1: “Tracking dogs maintained and controlled on a lead may be used to find a wounded or dead bear or deer statewide during any archery, muzzleloader, or firearmbear or deer hunting season, or within 24 hours of the end of such season, provided that those who are involved in the retrieval effort have permission to hunt on or to access the land being searched and do not have any weapons in their possession.”10

 Exhausting all available resources when tracking and recovering game is one of the cornerstones of hunting that all ethical sportsmen and women share.
 It is recommended that legislators in states with bans or limitations on the use of blood tracking dogs consider lifting these restrictions, as the use of blood tracking dogs increases the chances that hunters recover their game.